 It is only when you slow down that you can take a moment to see the beauty around you.
 It’s only then that you can see the boats as you run along the water, feel the magnificent air on your sweaty face, or see the thousands of other humans doing the same around you.

-In a city so crowded as mine but even more, in a world so vast, the ability to block out everything around us is uncanny.
+In a city so crowded as mine, and a world so vast, the ability to block out everything around us is uncanny.
 Why do I say us when I mean me?
 Good question.
 I do mean me.
 My ability, that of my very own.
-This unbelievable and absurd ability I’ve honed to block out everything around me and yet, somehow absorb everyone else’s joy but my own.
+This unbelievable and absurd ability I’ve honed to block out everything around me.
+And yet, somehow absorb everyone else’s joy but my own.
 What a strange oxymoronical irony, I know.

 But here I sit.
 And here I am.
 Just little, too little, old me.